›› We Are Animals

 And it's the reality of times past, that makes this an all the more alarming tale.
 For gripped by the fear of an incurable disease, Haxton thinks the unthinkable, creating an environment in which quarantine camps are the order of the day, along with compulsory castration for anyone found to be HIV+.
 Living in fear of being rounded up like infected cattle, gays have all but resorted to drugs in order to suppress their homosexual urges - their very identity; apart that is from a handful of rebels with a cause.

-Rebels with a cause fight for their freedom, in We Are Animals.
+Rebels with a cause, in We Are Animals.

 For into such a dark narrative light does thankfully shine, as we find Haxton striking out at the state, courtesy of the Pink Panther resistance movement whose leader of the pack is currently due to have the surgical snip, only to naturally have others ideas, along the way having set his sights on the male nurse assigned to him.